Eating disorder treatment

-Overall, eating disorder treatment is becoming increasingly important as the numbers of people diagnosed with illnesses such as bulimia and anorexia continues to rise.
+Overall, the treatment of eating disorders is becoming increasingly important as the numbers of people diagnosed with illnesses such as bulimia and anorexia continues to rise.

 Click here for more on eating disorder treatments for bulimia.